christian-vigh-phpclasses/RtfTools/README.md

 - *RtfStringBeautifier* and *RtfFileBeautifier* : pretty-prints Rtf file contents so that you will be able to compare two Rtf files using utilities such as *diff* or *windiff*.
 You will find some help here : [help/README.beautifier.md](help/README.beautifier.md "help/README.beautifier.md").
 - *RtfStringParser* and *RtfFileParser* : a generic parser for Rtf contents.
 It provides a set of *Rtf\*Token* classes that map to underlying Rtf token types, along with a minimal intelligence that allows you to track certain control word values depending on the current nesting level, as well as handling picture or binary data contents ([help/README.parser.md](help/README.parser.md "help/README.parser.md")).
 - *RtfStringTexter* and *RtfFileTexter* : a class that extracts raw text from Rtf contents, with some basic formatting capabilities ([help/README.texter.md](help/README.texter.md "help/README.texter.md")).
-- *RtfStringTemplater* and *RtfFileTemplater* : a class that allows you to process Rtf templates containing macro language constructs to generate final output documents, such as you would do for mailings ([help/README.templater.md](help/README.templater.md "help/README.templater.md")). .
+- *RtfStringTemplater* and *RtfFileTemplater* : a class that allows you to process Rtf templates containing macro language constructs to generate final output documents, such as you would do for mailings ([help/README.templater.md](help/README.templater.md "help/README.templater.md")).
+- *RtfMerger* : a class that allows you to merge multiple Rtf documents into a single one ([help/README.merger.md](help/README.merger.md "help/README.merger.md")).
+This is the only Rtf-processing class of this package that does not inherit from *RtfDocument*.

 # DEPENDENCIES #